INCREDIBLE Hikes in Valencia Spain You’ll LOVE!

 Best time to hike: all year round

-It starts with the Ruta del Agua (Water Trail) along the river from Molino Puerto recreational area where some of the highlights along the way are prehistoric caves in the rock walls and an old electricity station which sourced light to the town of Chelva as the first tone with electricity in the area.
+It starts with the Ruta del Agua (Water Trail) along the river from Molino Puerto recreational area where some of the highlights along the way are prehistoric caves in the rock walls and an old electricity station that sourced light to the town of Chelva as the first tone with electricity in the area.

 Further along, up some strenuous steps and through farmland, you get to the start of the Aqueducto de la Peña Cortada trail.

-Taking you into beautiful nature with hanging bridges and beautiful views, the highlights of this second part of the hike are multiple caves in the mountain wall with stunning gorge views in between, and a 1st-century Roman aqueduct.
+Taking you into beautiful nature with hanging bridges and beautiful views, the highlights of this second part of the hike are multiple caves in the mountain wall with stunning gorge views in between and a 1st-century Roman aqueduct.

 Me and Atlas walking through a tunnel in th emountain on one of the most epic hikes in Valencia.